Data-adaptive doubly robust instrumental variable methods for treatment effect heterogeneity: Introduction

 Doubly robust (DR) estimators are appealing in such settings, as they estimate consistently the parameter of interest if at least one of the models, for either the exposure or the outcome is correctly specified.
 In the context of linear IV models with $V$ null, \citet{Okui2012} proposed a locally-efficient estimating equations DR estimator for the causal effect of treatment in the treated, often called a \textit{g-estimator}.
 It augments the TSLS estimating equation by adding a model for the instrument given the baseline covariates.
 This estimator is DR in the sense that it needs to specify correctly either the outcome model or the instrument model.
 This estimator was generalised to settings where $V$ is non-null by \citet{Vansteelandt2015} and shown to be locally efficient.

-Recently, \citet{Toth2016} proposed a targeted maximum likelihood estimator (TMLE) for the treatment effect in a linear IV model.
-TMLE is a general approach for causal inference problems yielding semi-parametric substitution estimators that are doubly robust \citep{van2011targetedbook}.
+Recently, \citet{Toth2016} proposed a DR targeted maximum likelihood estimator (TMLE) for the treatment effect in a linear IV model.
+TMLE is a general approach for causal inference problems yielding semi-parametric substitution estimators \citep{van2011targetedbook}.

-Although DR estimators offer partial protection in principle against model misspecification, concerns remain over their performance in practice, when all models are likely to be misspecified \citep{Kang2007}.
-To further avoid problems of model misspecification, TMLE is usually coupled with machine learning fits of nuisance models, in particular the Super Learner, a cross-validation based estimator selection approach \citep{van2007super}.
-TMLE and other DR estimators possess a particular orthogonality property that leads to greater suitability with machine learning fits.
-Estimators based on a single nuisance model can perform poorly when combined with machine learning fits, since the estimator inherits the slow convergence (and hence high finite sample bias) and non-regularity of the machine learning fits themselves, with the latter property making valid statistical inferences extremely complex to obtain, as even the bootstrap is invalid \citep{Benkeser2017}.
-Some DR estimators, such as TMLE, on the other hand, when combined with machine learning fits, have faster convergence and make (asymptotic) analytic statistical inference tractable via the sampling variance of the corresponding influence functions, under conditions on the convergence of the machine learning algorithms used, which, although not guaranteed to hold by any means, are considerably weaker than what would be required to achieve the same with non-DR estimators \citep{Farrell2015}.
+Although DR estimators offer in principle partial protection against model misspecification, concerns remain over their performance in practice, when all models are likely to be misspecified \citep{Kang2007}.
+To alleviate biases due to model misspecification, TMLE is usually coupled with machine learning estimation of the nuisance parameters, using in particular the Super Learner, a cross-validation based estimator selection approach \citep{van2007super}.
+TMLE and other DR estimators possess a particular orthogonality property that leads to greater suitability with machine learning estimation.
+Estimators based on a single nuisance model can perform poorly when combined with machine learning fits, since the estimator inherits the slow convergence (and hence high finite sample bias) and non-regularity of the machine learning estimators, with the latter phenomenon making valid statistical inferences complex to obtain \citep{VanderVaart2014}.
+In addition, since the resulting estimators can be irregular, the nonparametric bootstrap is in general not valid \citep{Bickel1997}.
+Some DR estimators, such as TMLE, on the other hand, when combined with machine learning estimation of the nuisance functionals, have faster convergence and make (asymptotic) analytic statistical inference tractable via the sampling variance of the corresponding influence functions, under empirical processes conditions, assuming that the convergence rates of the machine learning estimators (to their respective truths) used are fast enough \citep{van2006targeted,Farrell2015}.

-\citet{Chernozhukov2016} further develop these ideas, and suggest the use of machine learning for estimating the nuisance parameters for a wide class of estimating equation DR estimators, to which the g-estimator presented by \citet{Vansteelandt2015} belongs.

-We implement these two IV estimators, g-estimation and TMLE, with and without machine learning fits, and compare their performance with that of standard TSLS, in terms of mean bias, root mean squared error (RMSE) and confidence interval (CI) coverage using a simulation study.
-We also contrast the methods in the case study.